Shravankpoojary/smart-home-energy-meter/README.md

 A smart AC energy monitor built with an STM32F446RE Nucleo board, ACS712 Hall-effect sensor, and an ESP8266 module (via AT commands) for local LCD visualization and cloud data logging.

 ## Overview
-A real-time AC mains current monitoring system that measures the current drawnby a home appliance using an ACS712 Hall-effect current sensor.
-The STM32F446RE Nucleo board processes 1000 ADC samples per cycle to compute RMS current, peakcurrent, and apparent power.
-Readings are displayed live on a 16×2 I²C LCD anduploaded to the ThingSpeak cloud platform every 20 seconds via an ESP8266 NodeMCU.
+A real-time AC mains current monitoring system that measures the current drawn by a home appliance using an ACS712 Hall-effect current sensor.
+The STM32F446RE Nucleo board processes 1000 ADC samples per cycle to compute RMS current, peak current, and apparent power.
+Readings are displayed live on a 16×2 I²C LCD and uploaded to the ThingSpeak cloud platform every 20 seconds via an ESP8266 NodeMCU.

 ## How It Works
 1. ACS712 sensor clamps around the live wire and outputs an analog voltage proportional to current